decredcommunity/outreach/pr-materials-march-2020.md

 ### Crypto Gig Economy: Flexible Contractor Model

 As a decentralized project that focuses on transparency and inclusivity, the Decred community welcomes input from all its members.
 When it comes to actually building the platform, the project is based on open source software.
-Code is written by contractors, who are free to jump in and contribute based on their level of interest and skill.
+Code is written by people who are free to jump in and contribute based on their level of interest and skill.
 If the community likes what it sees, it will pay an hourly rate.
-As an added bonus, contractors can work anywhere in the world as long as they have Internet access.
+As an added bonus, contributors can work anywhere in the world as long as they have Internet access.

-The amount of time contractors devote to the project is entirely up to them, which makes for a flexible part-time job.
-Many Decred contractors have other day jobs, and work on Decred as a passion project.
+The amount of time contributors devote to the project is entirely up to them, which makes for a flexible part-time job.
+Many Decred contributors have other day jobs, and work on Decred as a passion project.
 Others have found that their passion has turned into a full-time job.
 This flexible contractor model attracts those developers who are inspired by the Decred ethos and are truly invested in the vision.

 ### Tagline